• Driving to Raton, New Mexico via a Texas Wind Farm and Capulin Volcano

 • Black Canyon of the Gunnison

 The drive north from Alamosa was fun but made few pictures.
-There were lots of hairpin turns and alpine scenery made the drive challenging and entertaining.
+There were lots of hairpin turns and alpine scenery that made the drive challenging and entertaining.

 I was at Black Canyon of the Gunnison National Park by 1 pm.
 At the north rim ranger station, I had to change the date on their stamp because no one had used it.

 While reserving a camp site, I found I had my pick of all 13.

 I hiked the 3.5-mile North Vista Trail to Green Mountain, which offers excellent views of the entire canyon.
 In the four hours up and down, I never saw anyone else.

 There was no cell phone service in the canyon, but I got it suddenly from up high.
 I called my fiancée Abby and told her I couldn’t call later.